 Hen Wilkinson trained as a community, workplace and special educational needs mediator in the 1990s before setting up Community Resolve with Siu-ming Hart and Anne Clarke in 2001.
 She served as Community Resolve’s CEO until 2013, combining management with ongoing delivery and practice as a facilitator, trainer, mediator and lecturer.
 Now completing a part time PhD at the University of Bristol, funded by the Economic and Social Research Council, she is working on conflict and power in cross-sector working.
 As a director of Community Resolve, she continues to teach, consult and facilitate, as well as developing digital training resources.
-She is also an accredited mediator, an Associate with the Taos Institute and a Visiting Fellow at the University of West of England.
+She is also an accredited mediator and a Visiting Fellow at the University of West of England.

 Published material at: www.researchgate.net/profiles/Hen_Wilkinson

 Siu-ming Hart worked as a child protection solicitor for seven years before training as a community and special educational needs mediator.
 She worked within the voluntary sector for a number of years, including working for Bristol Mediation as a peer mediation trainer, and helped set up Community Resolve in 2001.
 She ran her own business for 5 years and returned to work within Community Resolve in 2010, initially as a Trustee of the Charity and then as a Director of the Company.
 Siu-ming is currently overseeing operations as well as being involved in the development of digital training resources.